mikez321/bike/README.md

 ![Selected Bike](readme_images/selected.png)

 Choosing a wheel will install it on the bike.
-A 1 second pause has been added for an improved user interface.
+A 1 second pause has been added for an improved user experience.
 Choosing a wheel with the correct combo of axle and brake for the selected bike will result in a positive message and the wheel will be installed.

 ![Success](readme_images/success.png)